ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## Discuss Azure fundamental concepts
 ### cloud models
-Public cloud: Services are offered over the public internet and available to anyone who wants to purchase them.
+- Public cloud: Services are offered over the public internet and available to anyone who wants to purchase them.
 Cloud resources, such as servers and storage, are owned and operated by a third-party cloud service provider, and delivered over the internet.
+    - the cloud vendor manages the data center
     - No capital expenditures to scale up.
     - Applications can be quickly provisioned and deprovisioned.
     - Organizations pay only for what they use.
-Private cloud: A private cloud consists of computing resources used exclusively by users from one business or organization.
+- Private cloud: A private cloud consists of computing resources used exclusively by users from one business or organization.
 A private cloud can be physically located at your organization's on-site (on-premises) datacenter, or it can be hosted by a third-party service provider.
+    - requires a data center in order to host infrastruture
     - Hardware must be purchased for start-and maintenance.
     - Organizations have complete control over resources and security.
     - Organizations are responsible for hardware maintenance and updates.
-Hybrid cloud: A hybrid cloud is a computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.
+- Hybrid cloud: A hybrid cloud is a computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.
     - Provides the most flexibility.
     - Organizations determine where to run their applications.
     - Organizations control security, compliance, or legal requirements.

 ### cloud computing advantages
 *a consumption-based model*